 2004.
 “Beyond Black and White: Racial Conflict in the New Multi-ethnic City.”
 Du Bois Review 1(1): 181-188.

 Work in Progress

 “Unauthorized Welfare: The Paradoxical Roots of Immigrant Status Restrictions and the Decline of the New Deal Order.”
-(Revise and Resubmit, Journal of American History)
+(Conditionally accepted, Journal of American History)